LMU Loyola Law School

 Values

-• Adopt an intersectional approach to understanding the experience of human trafficking survivors
+• Adopt an intersectional approach to understanding the diverse experiences of human trafficking survivors.

 Rebeka Layton